How To Build Clay Monster Pinch Pots for Kids

 Start with a ball of clay that can fit inside a child’s hand.

-Step 2: Split Clay Into 2 Parts (on larger than the other)
+Step 2: Split Clay Into 2 Parts

-Step 3: Push Thumb In The Middle
+Step 3: Push Thumb In

 Have kids push one hole with their thumbs as far as they can go without going through.

-Step 4: Make Pinch Pot
+Step 4: Make A Pinch Pot

 Use your hands to pinch around the edge and make sure not to make walls too thin.
 The walls should probably be around 1/8” thick to support the shell when flipped on its side.

-Step 5: Place Pinch Pot On Its Side
+Step 5: Flip The Pinch Pot

-Step 5: Put the clay pinch pot on its side.
+Put the clay pinch pot on its side.

-Step 6: Sculpt Monster Details From Extra Clay
+Step 6: Sculpt Eyes And Other Details

 Begin sculpting eyes for your monster.
 Make sure the eyes are not too thick.
 Use a skewer to poke in the pupils.
 This will also help to ensure eyes are not too thick.